roughdrafts-xyz/Linki/README.md

 Git isn't very oriented toward non-developers, and its purpose is different.
 Existing wiki solutions built on top of git are great, but they are not purpose-built.

-For example, a linki hosting service (like [roughdrafts.xyz](#)) could provide permissions on who can read what articles by article, group, or wiki.
+For example, a linki hosting service could provide permissions on who can read what articles by article, group, or wiki.
 It could also introduce something like pull requests for articles.
-(By the way, [roughdrafts.xyz](#)) does this today.
-Check it out!)

 ## How do I prevent plagiarism?

 If you use a linki hosting service it might be able to act as a Timestamp Authority.
 If this is the case, anyone who trusts that host can use it to verify who published something first and you can use it to store copies of the verification.

-You could also use this [pre-publish hook](#) to digitally timestamp your articles using the [FreeTSA Timestamp Authority service](https://www.freetsa.org/index_en.php) and [Sigstore TSA](https://www.sigstore.dev/).

-Outside of using a Timestamp authority the best you can do is digitally sign something to say that it was written by you.
-This does not prevent someone from copying the text and signing it themselves.
-You can encrypt your articles and develop a web of trust, sharing your public keys with those you want to read your articles.

-If you want to do that you can use this [pre-publish hook](#) to automatically digitally sign everything you publish.
-If you're subscribed to a signed wiki you can run a [post-copy hook](#) that verifies the entries automatically.
-If you'd like to encrypt and decrypt as well you can use [this set of hooks](#) to do that.

-In addition to all of this, Articles identify themselves based on the articles they have been edited from.
+Also, Articles identify themselves based on the articles they have been edited from.
 If you can find a public record of an article's history you can verify the authenticity of its identifier by comparing it against that.

 ## How do I delete something?